MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/system-requirements.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic lists the system requirements for setting up a Dynamics 365 Commerce online extensibility development environment.
-You should verify that the system you're working with meets or exceeds the minimum hardware and software requirements before installing the online software development kit (SDK) and tools .
+This topic lists the system requirements for setting up a Microsoft Dynamics 365 Commerce online extensibility development environment.
+Before you install the online software development kit (SDK) and tools, you should verify that the system that you're working with meets or exceeds the minimum hardware and software requirements.

 ## Operating systems

-The online extensibility development environment requires Windows 10 (latest publicly available version).
+The online extensibility development environment requires Windows 10 (the latest publicly available version).

 ## Memory and hard drive requirements

-8 GB of RAM or higher is recommended with at least 20 GB of free hard drive space to run the online extensibility environment.
+We recommend that you have 8 gigabytes (GB) or more of RAM and at least 20 GB of free hard drive space to run the online extensibility environment.

 ## Supported web browsers

 The online extensibility development environment can preview customizations in any of the following web browsers:

-* Chrome (up to current version minus 1)
+* Google Chrome (up to the current version minus 1)
-* Internet Explorer (IE 11)
+* Internet Explorer 11
-* Firefox (up to current version minus 1)
+* Mozilla Firefox (up to the current version minus 1)
-* Microsoft Edge (up to current version minus 1)
+* Microsoft Edge (up to the current version minus 1)